 Fort Donelson (February 11-16, 1862) – After capturing Fort Henry on February 6, 1862, General Ulysses S. Grant advanced cross-country to invest Fort Donelson.
-On February 12-13, the Union made several small probing attacks and on February 14th, U.S. Navy gunboats under Flag-Officer Andrew H. Foote attempted to reduce the fort with naval gunfire.
+On February 12-13, the Union made several small probing attacks, and on February 14th, U.S. Navy gunboats under Flag-Officer Andrew H. Foote attempted to reduce the fort with naval gunfire.
 However, they were forced to withdraw after sustaining heavy damage from Donelson’s water batteries.
-The next day, the fort was surrounded by Union troops and the Confederates, commanded by Brigadier General John B. Floyd, launched a surprise attack against Grant’s army, attempting to open an avenue of escape.
+The next day, the fort was surrounded by Union troops, and the Confederates, commanded by Brigadier General John B. Floyd, launched a surprise attack against Grant’s army, attempting to open an avenue of escape.

 Grant, who was away from the battlefield at the start of the attack, arrived to rally his men and counterattack.
-Despite achieving a partial success, Floyd lost his nerve and recalled his men to their entrenchments.
+Despite achieving partial success, Floyd lost his nerve and recalled his men to their entrenchments.

 On the morning of February 16th, Floyd and his second-in-command, Brigadier General Gideon J. Pillow, both turned over their command to Brigadier General Simon Bolivar Buckner, who agreed to unconditional surrender terms from Grant.
-Estimated casualties of the battle were 2,331 U.S. and 15,067 Confederate.
+The estimated casualties of the battle were 2,331 U.S. and 15,067 Confederate.
 This was a major victory for General Grant and a catastrophe for the South.
 It ensured that Kentucky would stay in the Union and opened up Tennessee for a Northern advance along the Tennessee and Cumberland Rivers.
 Grant received a promotion to major general for his victory and attained stature in the Western Theater.

 Shiloh (April 6-7, 1862) – Also called the Battle of Pittsburg Landing, this battle took place in Hardin County, Tennessee.
-As a result of the fall of Forts Henry and Donelson, Confederate General Albert Sidney Johnston, the commander in the area, was forced to fall back, giving up Kentucky and much of West and Middle Tennessee.
+As a result of Forts Henry and Donelson’s fall, Confederate General Albert Sidney Johnston, the commander in the area, was forced to fall back, giving up Kentucky and much of West and Middle Tennessee.
 He chose Corinth, Mississippi, a major transportation center, as the staging area for an offensive against General Ulysses S. Grant and his Army of the Tennessee before the Army of the Ohio, under Major General Don Carlos Buell, could join it.
 The Confederate retrenchment was a surprise, although a pleasant one, to the Union forces, and it took Grant, with about 40,000 men, some time to mount a southern offensive, along the Tennessee River, toward Pittsburg Landing.
 Grant received orders to await Buell’s Army of the Ohio at Pittsburg Landing.

-Grant did not choose to fortify his position; rather, he set about drilling his men many of which were raw recruits.
+Grant did not choose to fortify his position; rather, he set about drilling his men, many of which were raw recruits.
 Johnston originally planned to attack Grant on April 4th, but delays postponed it until the 6th.
 Read More …

 The Union troops would continue into Corinth, Mississippi, where opposing forces would battle between April 29-June 10, 1862.
 When General P.G.T Beauregard evacuated the town, the Union had consolidated their position, ending the Cumberland and Tennessee Rivers Campaign.